nirnaykulshreshtha/payment-widget/docs/payment-widget-integration.md

 - `onPaymentFailed(error: string)` – summarised error message.
 - `className`, `historyOnly`.

-Internally the widget surfaces errors through toast notifications (`paymentToast`).
+Internally the widget can surface errors through toast notifications.
+To integrate with your application's toast system, provide a `toastHandler` in your `SetupConfig`.
+The handler should implement the `ToastHandler` interface with methods for `error`, `success`, `info`, `dismiss`, and `dismissAll`.
+If no handler is provided, toast notifications will be silently ignored.
 To customise global error handling, wrap callbacks in your own logic and/or inspect logs (prefixed with `[payment-widget]`, `[payment-planner]`, etc.).

 ---